Clinical Supervision for Psychotherapists, Counsellors, Coaches, and Consultants

 • Focus on continuing professional development and professional goals

-Please email me at carolina@talking-therapy to schedule a complimentary 20-minute exploratory call.
+Please email me at carolina@talking-therapy to schedule a complimentary 15-minute exploratory call.
+I look forward to working together.